 On November 28, 2017, Eagle Bulk Shipco LLC, a wholly-owned subsidiary of the Company ("Shipco" or "Issuer") issued \$200,000,000 in aggregate principal amount of 8.25% Senior Secured Bonds (the "Bonds" or the "Norwegian Bond Debt").
 After giving effect to an original issue discount of approximately 1% and deducting offering expenses of \$3.1 million, the net proceeds from the issuance of the Bonds were approximately \$195.0 million.
 These net proceeds from the Bonds, together with the proceeds from the New First Lien Facility and cash on hand, were used to repay all amounts outstanding, including accrued interest under various debt facilities outstanding at that time and to pay expenses associated with the refinancing transactions.
 Shipco incurred \$1.3 million in other financing costs in connection with the transaction.
-Interest on the Bonds accrues at a rate of 8.25% per annum and the Bonds will mature on November 28, 2022.
-The Norwegian Bond Debt is guaranteed by the Issuer's subsidiaries and secured by mortgages over 20 vessels (the "Shipco Vessels"), pledges of the equity of the Issuer and its subsidiaries and certain assignments.
+The Norwegian Bond Debt was repaid in full on October 18, 2021.
+Prior to being repaid, interest on the Bonds accrued at a rate of 8.25% per annum and the Bonds were set to mature on November 28, 2022.
+The Norwegian Bond Debt was guaranteed by the Issuer's subsidiaries and secured by mortgages over 19 vessels (the "Shipco Vessels"), pledges of the equity of the Issuer and its subsidiaries and certain assignments.

-The Issuer may redeem some or all of the outstanding Bonds on the terms and conditions and prices set forth in the bond terms.
-Upon a change of control of the Company, each holder of the Bonds has the right to require that the Issuer purchase all or some of the Bonds held by such holder at a price equal to 101% of the nominal amount, plus accrued interest.
+The Issuer was permitted to redeem some or all of the outstanding Bonds on the terms and conditions and prices set forth in the bond terms.
+Upon a change of control of the Company, each holder of the Bonds had the right to require that the Issuer purchase all or some of the Bonds held by such holder at a price equal to 101% of the nominal amount, plus accrued interest.

-The bond terms contain certain financial covenants that the Issuer's leverage ratio, defined as the ratio of outstanding bond amount and any drawn amounts under the Super Senior Facility less consolidated cash balance to the aggregate book value of the Shipco Vessels, must not exceed 75%, and its subsidiaries' free liquidity must at all times be at least \$12.5 million.
-Shipco was in compliance with its financial covenants under the bond terms as of June 30, 2021.
+The bond terms contained certain financial covenants that the Issuer's leverage ratio, defined as the ratio of outstanding bond amount and any drawn amounts under the Super Senior Facility less consolidated cash balance to the aggregate book value of the Shipco Vessels, must not have exceeded 75%, and its subsidiaries' free liquidity must at all times have been at least \$12.5 million.
+Shipco was in compliance with its financial covenants under the bond terms as of September 30, 2021.